 In order to set up your account for cgi use, you have 2 options:

-Using make-cgi - Anyone with an account on the SoIC systems can log in (via ssh) and run the make-cgi script.
+Using make-cgi - Anyone with an account on the Luddy systems can log in (via ssh) and run the make-cgi script.
 In most cases, you will need to answer 'yes' to all the questions this script asks in order for everything to work properly.
 This script will set up a directory /u/username/cgi-pub and you will need to place your cgi (or php) programs in that directory.
 Once that is done, you can access them via the web using a URL like the following:

-SoIC Graduate Students, Faculty, and Staff - If you are a current SoIC graduate student, faculty, or staff member you can create CGI hosting and have it be your default homepage listing by visiting the Homepage Mangement System.
+Ludy Graduate Students, Faculty, and Staff - If you are a current Luddy graduate student, faculty, or staff member you can create CGI hosting and have it be your default homepage listing by visiting the Homepage Mangement System.
 Just select the option to Create a homepage, and then select CGI/PHP Hosting.
 This web page will set up a directory /u/username/cgi-pub and you will need to place your cgi (or php) programs in that directory.
 Once that is done, you can access them via the web using a URL like the following:

 These troubleshooting tips apply only to CGI scripts and not PHP.
 See the PHP page for more information about running PHP scripts.